 We can begin with what Aristotle discusses as hexis – a readiness to sense and know.
 This is a state – or what Joe Sachs (2001) talks about as an ‘active condition’.
 It allows us to take a step forward – both in terms of the processes discussed above, and in what we might seek to do when working with learners and participants.
 Such qualities can be seen as being at the core of the haltung and processes of pedagogues and educators (see below).
 There is a strong emphasis upon being in touch with feelings, attending to intuitions and seeking evidence to confirm or question what we might be sensing.
 A further element is also present – a concern not to take things for granted or at their face value (See, also, Pierre Bourdieu on education, Bourdieu 1972|1977: 214 n1).

 Beyond that, we can see a guiding eidos or leading idea.
 This is the belief that all share in life and a picture of what might allow people to be happy and flourish.
 Alongside is a disposition or haltung (a concern to act respectfully, knowledgeably and wisely) and interaction (joining with others to build relationships and environments for learning).
 Finally, there is praxis – informed, committed action (Carr and Kemmis 1986; Grundy 1987).

 The process of education

-At first glance this way of answering the question ‘what is education?’ – with its roots in the thinking of Aristotle, Rousseau, Pestalozzi and Dewey (to name a few) – is part of the progressive tradition of educational practice.
-It seems very different to the ‘formal tradition’ or ‘traditional education’.
+At first glance, this way of answering the question ‘what is education?’ – with its roots in the thinking of Aristotle, Rousseau, Pestalozzi and Dewey (to name a few) – is part of the progressive tradition of educational practice.
+It seems very different from ‘formal tradition’ or ‘traditional education’.